 Heck, it surprised me and I make infographics as part of my job at Drive Research.

 Infographics are a type of data visualization that uses graphics, images, and charts to showcase statistics in a more visually appealing way.

 They are great for giving a brief overview of a topic.
 Infographics also break down more complex concepts in a format that is easier to understand and digest.

 Take for example, Outgrow.
 Their infographic on Top Social Media Trends to Focus on in 2022 has 80 backlinks so far.

-Help a Reporter Out (HARO) is one of the best resources for gaining backlinks from news websites and journalist blogs.
+Help a Reporter Out (HARO) is one of the best resources for gaining white hat backlinks from news websites and journalist blogs.

 After signing up for HARO, you’ll start to receive three emails from HARO a day: morning, afternoon, and evening editions.
 Each email looks something like this.